Majchrzak/StoreKit-Unity-3D/README.md

 StoreKit plugin for Unity 3D
 =========
 ---
-Simple and complex Apple StoreKit implementation:
+Simple and compact Apple StoreKit implementation:

   - Buy consumable and non-consumable products.
   - Fetch products from AppStore.